All Episodes

 We've done our very best to do the right thing for our country.

-We've kept the president's foot to the fire, and as a result, we believe the American people see what we've done here and what we have here.
+And as a result, we believe the American people see what we've done here and what we have here.

-We have a Bush war supported by Republicans in Congress.
+We have a bush war supported by Republicans in Congress.

-We've done our best to do the right thing for our country, we've kept the president's foot to the fire, we believe the American people see what we have here.
+We've done our best to do the right thing for our country.

-If the election in November was about getting out of Iraq and it wasn't, Senator Reed, it was about two things, Makaka and Mark Foley.
+If the election in November was about getting out of Iraq, and it wasn't Senator Reed, it was about two things, Macaca and Mark Foley, and Republicans who failed to govern as they had campaigned.

 You guys didn't win anything.